-4. The approval of the Planning Board of a minor subdivision plan shall not be deemed to constitute or be evidence of any acceptance by the municipality of any street, easement or other open space shown on the plan.
+45. The approval of the Planning Board of a minor subdivision plan shall not be deemed to constitute or be evidence of any acceptance by the municipality of any street, easement or other open space shown on the plan.

 No minor subdivision plan shall be given final approval by the Planning Board until all the required changes and modifications as required by this Ordinance are made a part thereof.
 Approval by the Planning Board shall be in writing and signed by a majority of the Board.
-The plot plan shall be drawn on white paper with a minimum weight of 20 pounds and shall be recorded with the Cumberland County Registry of Deeds no later than 90 days from the date of approval.
-Failure to record within 90 days shall be cause for a new review of the plan.
+A copy of the approved plan shall be filed with the Code Enforcement Officer within ten (10) days from the date of approval.
+The plot plan shall be drawn on white paper with a minimum weight of 20 pounds mylar with India Ink and shall be recorded with the Cumberland County Registry of Deeds no later than 90 days from the date of approval.
+Failure to file record within 90 days shall be cause for a new review of the plan.
 The Planning Board may require a performance guarantee in accordance with Section 7-11 of this Ordinance.